nwhitehead/booktool/website/content/products/booktool.md

 ## Overview

 This product is an application that creates books in PDF and EPUB format from your content written in Markdown.
-Can be used for all kinds of content from technical manuals, academic reports, informational guides, and general fiction.
+It can be used for all kinds of content from technical manuals, academic reports, informational guides, and general fiction.

 ## What You Get